-- 1. Schedule online or call to make a triage appointment 860-486-4705

-- 2. Triage assessment appointment (free)

-- 3. After triage there are a few options of what can happen

-- a.
-If the triage therapist recommends that you schedule an appointment with a SHaW counselor or another service offered, then to schedule appointment:

-- With participating insurance (I)

-- Without participating insurance (II)

-- With University Health Insurance

-- SHaW-MH refers you to an outside service (see page 29) - SHaW-MH refers you to some of the free resources provided (see page 14) - (I) If SHaW takes your insurance, it will be processed and billed through that provider. (see Q8 on page 25) - (II) If you find that SHaW does not take your insurance there are some options - We highly recommend you contact your Insurance plan or SHaW Mental Health to know your covered benefit before your first appointment.
-Feel free to ask about the cost of any service that you're recommended. - You may choose to enroll in the Student Health Insurance Plan which provides unlimited Behavioral Health coverage with the co-pay/deductible waived for services on campus. - You may choose to utilize your Out-of-Network benefits. - You might consider a referral to a community provider. - Some plans provide a "student away from home" benefit; if your insurance has this provision; authorization will be required for our services and your out-of-pocket cost may be as low as your participating benefits
+- 1. Schedule online or call to make a screening appointment 860-486-4705 - 2.
+Screening appointment (free) - 3.
+After screening there are different options - a.
+The clinician may recommend that you schedule an appointment with a SHaW clinician or another service offered, then to schedule appointment: - With participating insurance (I) - Without participating insurance (II) - With University Health Insurance - SHaW-MH refers you to an outside service (see page 29) - SHaW-MH refers you to some of the free resources provided (see page 14) - (I) If SHaW takes your insurance, it will be processed and billed through that provider. (see Q8 on page 25) - (II) If you find that SHaW does not take your insurance there are some options - We highly recommend you contact your Insurance plan or SHaW Mental Health to confirm coverage before your first appointment.
+Feel free to ask about the cost of any service that is recommended. - You may choose to enroll in the Student Health Insurance Plan which provides unlimited Behavioral Health coverage with the co-pay/deductible waived for services on campus. - You may choose to utilize your Out-of-Network benefits. - You might consider a referral to a community provider. - Some plans provide a "student away from home" benefit; if your insurance has this provision; authorization will be required for our services and your out-of-pocket cost may be as low as your participating benefits